 ‘How much effort did you put in to get helped / to get an answer to your question / to have your problem solved?’

-Respondents answer by assigning a score between 1 and 5.
-In this 5 points scale 1 is ‘very low effort’ and 5 is ‘very high effort’.
+Respondents answer by assigning a score between 1 and 5 (or between 1 and 7).
+In this 5 points scale 1 is ‘a lot of effort’ and 5 is ‘very little effort’.
 CES is expressed in a number and shows how much effort the customer feels he must put in to be served.

 How to calculate the Customer Effort Score (CES)?

 For the calculation of the Customer Effort score you take the percentage of (very) little effort customers (4 and 5) and you deduct the percentage of (very) much effort customers (1 and 2) from them.